-MAP_TYPES.TILESET, only the vector tiles corresponding to the current viewport and zoom level are downloaded to the client, so you can only determine the thresholds for the whole dataset if the server provides them.
+The CartoLayer only works with vector tiles so only the information corresponding to the current viewport and zoom level is downloaded to the client.
+You can only determine the information needed to calculate the thresholds (min, max, quantiles…) for the whole dataset if the server provides them.

 These scales map the domain of values into a range.
 The range can be an array of colors in RGB[A] format if you want to create a choropleth map or an array of numbers if you want to create a proportional symbol map.

 For example, if you want to create a choropleth map with a quantize (equal intervals) scale with five different classes, you must specify an array with five colors and the domain for your values.
 In this case we are going to apply the colors to places with a population between 1 million (1e6) and 1 billion (1e9).
 We need to use the

 getFillColor accessor to retrieve the corresponding color for each feature property value:

 CartoLayer you are using vector tiles, so you just have in the client the data for the current viewport.
 You cannot calculate thresholds taking into account the whole dataset.
 In this case, you have only two options: use the statistics provided by the map server (if available) or implement your own calculations using the data from the source table.

 If you are going to visualize a static tileset created with the CARTO Analytics Toolbox, the tileset metadata includes information about quantiles for each property.
 You can retrieve this information using the